code-not-found/code-not-found.github.io/_posts/grpc-java/2018-05-15-grpc-java-example.md

 Shown below is the XML representation of our Maven project in a POM file.
 It contains the needed dependencies for compiling and running the example.

-In order to configure and expose the Hello World gRPC service endpoint, we will use the [Spring Boot](https://projects.spring.io/spring-boot/){:target="_blank"} project.
+In order to configure and expose the Hello World gRPC service endpoint, we will use the [Spring Boot](https://spring.io/projects/spring-boot){:target="_blank"} project.

-To facilitate the management of the different Spring dependencies, [Spring Boot Starters](https://github.com/spring-projects/spring-boot/tree/master/spring-boot-project/spring-boot-starters){:target="_blank"} are used which are a set of convenient dependency descriptors that you can include in your application.
+To facilitate the management of the different Spring dependencies, [Spring Boot Starters](https://github.com/spring-projects/spring-boot/tree/master/spring-boot-project/spring-boot-starters){:target="_blank"} are used.
+These are a set of convenient dependency descriptors that you can include in your application.

 We include the `spring-boot-starter-web` dependency which automatically sets up an embedded Apache Tomcat that will host our gRPC service endpoint.

  The `spring-boot-starter-test` includes the dependencies for testing Spring Boot applications with libraries that include [JUnit](http://junit.org/junit4/){:target="_blank"}, [Hamcrest](http://hamcrest.org/JavaHamcrest/){:target="_blank"} and [Mockito](http://site.mockito.org/){:target="_blank"}.

 The [Spring boot starter for gRPC framework](https://github.com/LogNet/grpc-spring-boot-starter){:target="_blank"} auto-configures and runs an embedded gRPC server with `@GRpcService` enabled Beans as part of a Spring Boot application.
-The starter supports both Spring Boot version 1.5.X and 2.X.X applications.
+The starter supports both Spring Boot version 1.5.X and 2.X.X.
 We enable it by including the `grpc-spring-boot-starter` dependency.

 Protocol buffers support generated code in a number of [programming languages](https://developers.google.com/protocol-buffers/docs/tutorials){:target="_blank"}.
 This tutorial focuses on Java.